Frequently Asked Questions – Applying the guidelines for Commonwealth procuring officials

 Panel arrangements

-Why is it necessary to have STRs submitted at the point of establishing a panel when the panel member may not end up having any work orders over $4 million inclusive of GST?
+Why is it necessary to have STRs submitted at the point of establishing a panel when the panel member may not end up having any work orders of $4 million or more inclusive of GST?

 This was considered to be the most efficient and practical approach and is consistent with the approach taken when considering the broader economic benefits in procurement.

-Panel members are only required to provide a satisfactory STR at the time the panel is established.
-When a panel established after 1 July 2019 is refreshed to include new panel members, satisfactory STRs will need to be provided by all new applicants.
+When a panel established after 1 July 2019 is refreshed to include new panel members, satisfactory STRs will need to be provided by all new tenderers.

-Is it necessary for applicants to submit STRs when a panel originally established prior to 1 July 2019 is refreshed?
+Is it necessary for tenderers to submit STRs when a panel originally established prior to 1 July 2019 is refreshed?

-No. This policy will apply to the process to establish a panel arrangement from 1 July 2019, or to refresh a panel established after that date, when a total value of orders under the arrangement is collectively estimated to be over $4 million (including GST).
+No. This policy applies to the process to establish a panel arrangement from 1 July 2019, or to refresh a panel established after that date, when a total value of orders under the arrangement is collectively estimated to be $4 million or more (including GST).

 For existing panels, including panels established before 1 July 2019, but that are refreshed or renewed from 1 July 2019, there is no requirement to obtain a satisfactory STR unless requested by the Commonwealth entity.